budnail/QR_Code_Gen3/README.md

 To use:
 Install [U8glib library for Universal 8 bit graphics](https://github.com/olikraus/u8glib) into your Arduino IDE.
 QR_Code_Gen3... is the main code file.
 The others are supporting files.
+After downloading the zip file and extracting the files, rename the folder containing the files to "QR_Code_Gen3V38_Public" (the current name of the main file without the ".ino").
 To save memory, only one QR version is selected at a time for a project.
 Code lines that are not used for the currently selected QR Code type (Version 3 L as of this writing) is commented out.
 Uncomment lines marked for other versions if you wish to use them.

 History: